KDE/documentation-develop-kde-org/content/hig/layout/units.md

 calculated.
 For example the size of the dark rectangle in the above example can be easily obtained.

-### Recomended Spacings
+### Recommended Spacings

-When you design, try to use the recomended values for margin and paddings, to ensure a uniform appearance.
+When you design, try to use the recommended values for margin and paddings, to ensure a uniform appearance.
 See
 [Metrics and Placement](../metrics) for more details.